 Thought: “I can’t stand my boss.
 She is so unfair and I’ll never get a promotion.”

 Behaviors: She is emotionally drained and tired causing her to not be productive at work.
 Her numbers start to decrease.
 She starts spending time during work looking for a new job.
 She says negative things she later regrets to her coworkers or boss.

 It’s a pretty ugly cycle, so why not change it up?
 This is going to be tough, but replace the negative thought with something positive.
 Kayla might tell herself, “I can’t control what my boss does or says, but I’m not going to let her get in the way of my goals.
 I’m going to keep working hard and killing it at work, keeping records of all my success.
 Eventually, I will get a promotion or a better offer from another company and I won’t have to report to her.”
 This way of thinking allows Kayla (and you) to stay in a high energy, positive place.

 Even if you’re not a budding artist, you can find some way to channel your creativity and get into your flow.
 A creative flow is when you’re so immersed in what you’re writing, building or painting that time seems to stand still.
-Not only does it feel good to admire your accomplishments, even if they aren’t exactly Pinterest worthy.
-Art is a form of reflection and self expression, so start working on a DIY project and release all the BS holding you down.
+Not only does it feel good to admire your accomplishments, even if they aren’t exactly Pinterest worthy, but art is a form of reflection and self expression.
+So start working on a DIY project and release all the BS holding you down.